georgfedermann/ValueChainSimulator/README.md

 The simulator displays a measure of work in process.

-The simulator calculates the current cashflow, capital bound in inventory, revenue through sales, and production cost in form of labour cost.
+The simulator calculates the current cash flow, capital bound in inventory, revenue through sales, and production cost in form of labour cost.
 Thus, the price of the raw material and the price of the end product can be configured, as well as the wage / production cost of each work center.
 It will be interesting to see how quickly the organization behind the value chain will go broke.

 ## To be implemented later
 Instead of a configurable amount of work being available at the start of the value chain, work can be released manually to the value chain => In an attempt to optimize throughput.

 The sequence of work centers within the value chain can be altered.

 Multiple intersecting value chains can be configured to produce more complex products and simulate more complex value chains.